-Nick is the Founder and Portfolio Manager of Precocity Capital, an asset manager which uses ESG analysis as part of its investment process.
+Nick is the Founder and Portfolio Manager of Precocity Capital, an asset manager which specializes in the energy sector.
 Prior to Precocity, Nick founded Sustainable America, a nonprofit dedicated to making our nation's food and energy systems more sustainable through education and impact investing.
 Nick’s desire to give back married with an increasing concern about the vulnerable state of our food and fuel systems led him to create Sustainable America and put these intertwined issues on a national stage.
 Sustainable America, although a public charity, believes in utilizing the capital markets to accomplish its charitable mission.
-Accordingly, one hundred percent of Sustainable America’s assets are invested in impact-aligned investments, including both public securities and direct investments in private companies that are driving real change in the charity’s area of focus.
+Accordingly, 100 percent of Sustainable America’s assets are invested in impact-aligned investments, including both public securities and direct investments in private companies that are driving real change in the charity’s area of focus.

 Nick was named the Wall Street Journal’s “Donor of the Day” for his venture philanthropy with the Multiple Myeloma Research Foundation.
 He serves as a Director on the Board of Trustees of the Nature Conservancy, Connecticut.
 Nick grew up in Springfield, Ohio, where his family now owns and preserves hundreds of acres of farmland.